Free Jira time trackers in 2026: which ones are actually free

 If your team has already standardised on Toggl and Jira is incidental, the free plan is fine.
 If your team is looking for “free Jira time tracker” and reading this post, the free plan isn’t what you want.

-No real free tier
+No permanent free plan

 Tempo Timesheets